sh-jj/paper-list/README.md

 Semi-supervised Knowledge Transfer for Deep Learning from Private Training Data.
 ICLR 2017
 https://openreview.net/forum?id=HkwoSDP
 > The paper presents a general teacher-student approach for differentially-private learning in which the student learns to predict a noise vote among a set of teachers.
 The noise allows the student to be differentially private, whilst maintaining good classification accuracies on MNIST and SVHN.
 > It divides the dataset to some disjoint subsets and provide client-level dp, then use semi-supervised learning to utlize non-private unlabeled data and obtain a student model.
-Take notice of that this framework don't limit the teacher models and student model, which is different from [Jihun Hamm ICML 2016](http://proceedings.mlr.press/v48/hamm16.html).
+Bscause aggregation is much easier to add noise than learning.
+Take notice of that this framework don't limit the teacher models and student model, which is different from ([Jihun Hamm ICML 2016](http://proceedings.mlr.press/v48/hamm16.html)).

 Yu-Feng Li, Han-Wen Zha, Zhi-Hua Zhou: